 The DNP program's goal is to produce leaders and advanced practice nurses to serve in the increasingly complex California health care system as well as faculty capable of teaching nursing in colleges and universities.

 ACCREDITATION ANNOUNCEMENT

-The California State University, Fresno, Doctor of Nursing Practice not yet accredited by the Commission on Collegiate Nursing Education.
-Since this is a program change from our previous consortium, we will be going through the accreditation after this first year.
+The California State University, Fresno, Doctor of Nursing Practice is accredited by the Commission on Collegiate Nursing Education.
+Our Vision is: